oshalom-dcg/testing-something/readme.md

 <img src="testiny_logo-200x200.png" align="right"
      alt="Size Limit logo by Anton Lovchikov">

-Size Limit is a performance budget tool for JavaScript.
-It checks every commit on CI, calculates the real cost of your JS for end-users and throws an error if the cost exceeds the limit.
+Testiny is a API testing tool for any language.
+It checks a single JS config file and parses to generate tests.
+Every generate will run and produce either a sucess or an error.

 * **ES modules** and **tree-shaking** support.
 * Add Size Limit to **Travis CI**, **Circle CI**, **GitHub Actions**